 Group Conveners : Jane Saunders and Gill Shiel

 Bookings are accepted only from members of the Middle Way Walkers Group.

 Complete the booking form below the walk description.

 On receipt of your booking request the Group Convener will contact you to confirm whether there is a place available for you.
 It may take up to a week before you receive confirmation or otherwise of your booking request.

-Successful applicants will then be emailed an approved risk assessment and a personal safety checklist by the Group Convener.
+On receipt of your confirmation you will be emailed an approved risk assessment and a personal safety checklist by the Group Convener.

-Participants must confirm by email that they have read the risk assessment, that they agree to abide by the measures outlined within it and that they have reviewed their own personal health and circumstances and that they can take part without adverse risk to themselves or any one in their household.
+You must confirm by email that you have read the risk assessment, that you agree to abide by the measures outlined within it and that you have reviewed your own personal health and circumstances and that you can take part without adverse risk to yourself or any one in your household.